We can’t tell you in detail, because we’d have to kill you 😉

 In the meantime we already developped a new algorithm that will help us to analyze other sports and take them into account for your running schedule.

 No, we’re not a sports tracker.
 You can take your favorite app or wearable to track your sessions and upload them to Strava, Garmin Connect or later Polar Flow.
 Sync our app with one (of two) of these platforms and we’ll analyze your session.

 We compare your effort to what we had planned for you in your training plan, based on the input parameter of your choice.
 If there’s little variation between planned and executed, you’ll get a pat on the back 😉

 Heart rate is a very difficult variable because of multiple reasons:

-– Heart rate data are often only correctly measured when wearing a heart rate monitor strap.
+– heart rate data are often only correctly measured when wearing a heart rate monitor strap.
 The rising usage of optical sensors is a drawback when it comes to correct heart rate data.
-When not measured correctly, heart rate data may jeopardize or analyses and thus the training plan.
+When not measured correctly, heart rate data may jeopardize our analyses and thus the training plan.

 – when increasing speed, your heart rate lags behind.
 When executing short intervals this implicates that we can not measure the correct intensity – we’d underestimate your effort.

 Of course we understand the fact that heart rate based training plans are very popular as a one-size-fits-all solution.
 But we’re far from that.
 Because we analyze every second of your training session, heart rate just isn’t the best parameter out there.

 You should also bear in mind that the popularity of heart rate dates from a period when their were no GPS’s for runners or power meters for cyclists: it was the best thing that was available in the 80’s en 90’s.
 But we’ve evolved.